AlkaBenawra/MDMAPR/README.md

 <!-- badges: end -->

-The MDMAPR application allows for the spatial visual of run qPCR sample collection locations to reveal species presence/absence patterns. \#\# Installation
+The MDMAPR application allows for the spatial visualization of run qPCR sample collection locations to reveal species presence/absence patterns.
+\#\# Installation

 You can install the released version of MDMAPR from [CRAN](https://CRAN.R-project.org) with: